JWriter20/PlaywrightCaptchaKrakenJS/README.md

 # PlaywrightCaptchaKrakenJS

+> ⭐ If this captcha solver was useful to you, please leave a star on [GitHub](https://github.com/JWriter20/PlaywrightCaptchaKrakenJS)!

 A Patchright (Playwright) wrapper for [CaptchaKraken-cli](https://github.com/JWriter20/CaptchaKraken-cli) to solve captchas (Recaptcha, hCaptcha, Cloudflare Turnstile) using AI vision models.

 ## Current Capabilities